 From there, you’ll have a slow and steady climb up through the jungle, thankfully mostly shaded!
 Eventually, you’ll reach the top, which requires some rock bouldering to make it to the summit.

 The views stretch for miles, and while most see just the single viewpoint towards Punta Mita, if you climb just a bit behind you, you’ll see the other side towards Sayulita too!
-The second viewpoint doesn’t have any people, while the main one is small and often can have a few people gathered at it.

-13. San Pancho
+23. Visit San Pancho

-Grab a bus at the Sayulita bus station, and in 15 minutes, you’ll end up in San Pancho, the beach just north of Sayulita.
-It’s a cute a charming town with shops and restaurants – a mini Sayulita if you will.
+It’s a cute, charming town with shops and restaurants—a mini Sayulita if you will.
 The beach is massive and is quite a bit less crowded than the main beach in Sayulita.

 For intermediate and advanced surfers, these waves may be for you.

-RELATED: A 2 Week Mexico Itinerary For Beach and Mountain Lovers.
+RELATED: A 2 Week Mexico Itinerary For Beach and Mountain Lovers

-14. Surf at La Lancha
+24. Surf at La Lancha

-It’s a huge stretch of sand backed by orange-dusted cliffsides.
-While there’s a 10-minute walk from the parking area through the jungle to get here, it’s no secret!
 But since it’s so big, there’s still plenty of space for everyone to bask in the sun (there’s isn’t much opportunity for shade!) and to take on the waves.

-15. Bike Around Puerto Vallarta
+25. Bike Around Puerto Vallarta

-Puerto Vallarta is definitely worth checking out but walking around may take you a while.
 To solve this, how about hopping on a bike and breezing through the boardwalks while stopping at taco stands, beaches, landmarks, and markets along the way.

 There are bike tours that take you around town and depending on the day you book, you’ll have different activities as there’s something always happening around Puerta Vallarta.

-Guac and tacos fuel you along the way and PV has a beautiful pedestrian and bike lane that runs along the main strip, making it a safe and fun ride (coming from someone who regularly doesn’t like bike riding!)
+Guac and tacos fuel you along the way, and PV has a beautiful pedestrian and bike lane that runs along the main strip, making it a safe and fun ride (coming from someone who regularly doesn’t like bike riding!)

-16. Check Out Punta de Mita
+26. Check Out Punta de Mita

 Punta de Mita is the local area of the Punta Mita peninsula.
-Most of the peninsula, and the incredible beaches around it, have been taken over by fancy resorts.
+Most of the peninsula and the incredible beaches around it have been taken over by fancy resorts.
 If you visit the area, you’ll notice the contrast!

 Punta de Mita town has a bunch of restaurants on a beach that’s good for paddleboarding.
 The area would be worth a day trip so you can see both sides of the area.
 Some of the resorts offer a day pass if you aren’t staying there to enjoy their facilities.